Back

 The Dual-Applicant Angle (CELPIP's Single Strongest Edge)

-If you're considering both Canada and Australia, the choice of test isn't actually 50/50.
+If you're considering both Canada and Australia, the test choice isn't actually 50/50.
 One option doubles up.
 The other requires two separate sittings.

 PTE doesn't work this way.
 PTE Academic is the variant DHA accepts for Australian visas; PTE Core is the variant IRCC accepts for Canadian PR.
 They aren't interchangeable.
 A PTE candidate applying to both countries prepares for two different test versions and pays both fees.